thirdweb-dev/react/docs/react.useclaimnft.md

 import("react-query").UseMutationResult&lt;[ClaimNFTReturnType](./react.claimnftreturntype.md)<!-- -->&lt;TContract&gt;, unknown, [ClaimNFTParams](./react.claimnftparams.md)<!-- -->&lt;TContract&gt;, unknown&gt;

-a mutation object that can be used to mint a new NFT token to the connected wallet
+a mutation object that can be used to claim a NFT to the wallet specificed in the params

 ## Example